 Talking Points

-Diversity in the workplace is more than my gender and ethnicity
+Diversity in the workplace is more than sex and colour.

 Her challenging work life ignited a meteoric rise in her career and she became a Governor of prisons in both the UK and Australia not only proving the naysayers wrong but endorsing her view that EQ is very important and that the world was wrong to give up on her.